jomapps/broadstreet-campaigns/docs/entity-reference/ids.md

 ### Store State Management with ID System

-The Zustand stores must integrate seamlessly with the three-tier ID system:
+The Zustand stores integrate seamlessly with the three-tier ID system as implemented in the production system:

 ```typescript
 // Store state follows database model interfaces exactly